 According to Adams, an individual assesses his relationships by analyzing his inputs to the relationship and what he receives in return compared to what other individuals contribute to the relationship and receive in return.
-At its core, this is a theory that is based on perceived fairness.
-It is a reasonable, common sense notion that people want to be treated in a manner that they perceive to be fair, or at the very least, equal to those performing the same tasks.
+At its core this is a theory that is based on perceived fairness.
+It is a reasonable, common sense notice that they perceive to be fair, or at the very less those performing the same tasks.